Veterinarian with dog

 Is It OK to Stop Taking Meloxicam Suddenly?

-Because Meloxicam does not affect the systems usually associated with addiction potential, it is considered a nonaddictive drug from that standpoint.
+Because it does not affect the systems usually associated with addiction potential, it is considered a nonaddictive drug from that standpoint.
 As a result, stopping use is unlikely to cause withdrawal symptoms that present with addictive substances and can be stopped abruptly without risk.

 Can I Cut Meloxicam in Half?

-What Are the Dangers of Taking Meloxicam?
+What Are the Dangers of Taking This Drug?

 When using this medication, serious adverse effects are possible and can happen suddenly.
 You may notice probable warning signs, such as excruciating stomach pain, bloody or coffee-ground-looking vomiting, skin rash, and swelling of the face, fingers, feet, or lower legs.

-Can Meloxicam Cause Kidney Failure in Dogs?
+Can the Drug Cause Kidney Failure in Dogs?

 NSAIDs can cause severe stomach ulcers and abrupt renal failure when consumed at hazardous doses.
 Toxic symptoms include nausea, vomiting, diarrhea, bloody vomitus, black-tarry stools, lack of appetite, passive behavior, excessive thirst or urination, general malaise, abdominal pain, seizures, or even death.